thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

 ## Instructions

-Below are the steps that you will need to import and build the Client Onboarding[^1] solution.
+Below are the steps that you will need to import and build the Client Onboarding[^1] solution into the CP4BA starter environment we are using.

 [^1]:
     The Client Onboarding assets have been adapted from the
     <a href="https://github.com/IBM/cp4ba-labs/tree/main/21.0.3" target="_blank">IBM TechJam 21.0.3</a>
     materials as developed by the IBM SWAT Team

-You must use the artefacts downloaded from this page, DO NOT use the original SWAT artefacts you may have downloaded previously.
+You must use the artefacts downloaded from this page, DO NOT any original SWAT artefacts you may have downloaded previously, as these are from a production deployment of CP4BA and there are subtle differences.

 When working in a team some of these steps can be performed in parallel.
-TODO
-    - 1&2
+    - 1 & 2 : Import the ADS ML Model and Import the ADS Decision Project
-    - 3
+    - 3 : Setup the RPA Server
-    - 4&5
-    - 6&7

-**Note:** These instructions assume that you have Cloud Pak for Business Automation 21.0.3 installed along with Open Prediction Service (OPS).
-The CP4BA cluster that has been provisioned for you for Tech Academy meets these requirements.
+    - 4 & 5 : Import the Workflow Project and import the Filenet objects
+    - 6 & 7 : Import Business Applications and Load BAI data

+***Note : *** The ADS Project requires an empty github repo and a git API token, if your team doesn't have git knowledge please contact an instructor.

+*** Also : *** There is a defect in CP4BA 21.0.3 IF008 affecting Case/BAI, events from Case are not emitted.
+If you are building dashboards make sure these work with preloaded data and don't depend on something you've added to the Case solution.
+Process events are unaffected.

 ## URL's For Your Installation
 Each team will be allocated a pre-configured CP4BA cluster, hosted in an enterprise account on IBM Cloud to which you have been invited.
-Log into IBM CLoud and switch to the enterprise account as shown below:
+Log into IBM CLoud and switch to the enterprise account 2326304 as shown below:
  ![enterprise account](./images/account.png)

 Select the burger icon in the top-left corner and select OpenShift, then Clusters